 British Companies with Virginia Locations

-In the last 10 years, nearly $900 million in capital investment and 4,900 jobs have been announced by British companies in Virginia.
-(Source: fDi Markets)
+In the last 5 years, more than $15.5 billion in capital investment has been made by British companies in Virginia.
+(Source: BEA)

 Virginia ranks No. 10 in employment from British companies in the U.S. and No. 13 in employment from Europe.

 According to the Bureau of Economic Analysis, British companies employ more than 39,600 people in Virginia.
 Some of these companies are:

 The Commonwealth of Virginia and the City of Richmond provide an environment for GSK Consumer Healthcare to build leading R&D capabilities, including access to world-class talent and universities, while also offering an attractive cost of living and favorable business operating costs.